How to Send POST Requests With cURL

 -d | --data | data |

-This table represents all the necessary command-line options of cURL command that you’ll be using in the next few sections.
-You don’t need to memorize all of them right away, just briefly go over them.
-Once you start to use cURL daily, they’ll become part of your muscle memory.
-And whenever you need, you can always access all the available cURL options including the above using the --help option:
+This table represents all the necessary command-line options of the cURL command that you'll be using in the next few sections.
+You don't need to memorize all of them right away, just briefly go over them.
+Once you start to use cURL requests daily, they'll become part of your muscle memory while working in a terminal.
+And whenever you need, you can always access all the available cURL options including the above using the --help option for more detailed descriptions:

 curl --help

-The basic syntax for sending a POST request using cURL is as below:
+The basic cURL POST request syntax is as below:

 curl -X POST -d "Hello" https://example.com/api

-Notice the -X flag followed by POST, it tells cURL to make a request using the HTTP protocol’s POST method, and the -d flag sets request data as Hello and sends it to the website https://example.com/api.
+Notice the -X flag followed by POST.
+It tells cURL to make a POST request using the typical HTTP POST method, and the -d flag sets request data as Hello and sends it to the HTTP server at https://example.com/api.
 The -X flag is the short form of the command line option --request.
 Check out the above table for learning all the long forms of the various command line options.

 curl -X POST -H "Content-Type: text/plain" -d "Hello" https://example.com/api

-In the above command, there’s an additional -H flag which lets users send custom HTTP request headers via cURL.
+In the above cURL POST command, there's an additional -H flag that lets users send custom HTTP request headers via cURL.
 In this case, by specifying the Content-Type header as text/plain you’re letting the web server know that the request body data is in TEXT format.

-It’s also possible to send JSON data in the request body.
-All you need to do is set the appropriate Content-Type header and pass the JSON data with the -d flag. cURL will make a POST request with the JSON data specified in the argument.
+It’s also possible to send JSON data in the cURL POST request body.
+All you need to do is set the appropriate Content-Type header and pass the JSON body with either the -d flag or cURL --data option.
+This command will make a cURL POST request with the JSON format data specified in the argument.

 curl -X POST -H "Content-Type: application/json" -d '{"key":"value"}' https://example.com/api